educob/Getting-and-Cleaning-Data-Project/README.md

  Once executed, the resulting dataset will be called tidy_data_set.txt.txt It contains one row for each subject/activity pair and columns for subject, activity, and each feature that is a mean or  standard deviation of the original dataset.

+# Steps

+* Read the list of subjects.
+*For both the train and test data sets, produces a temporary data set:
+Extract the mean and standard deviation features (listed in CodeBook.md in 'Extracted Features').
+* Read the list of activities.
+* Set the activity labels (not ids) into the values table.
+* Set the subject id into the values table.
+* Merges the traing and test temporary data sets.
+* Set each variable on its own row.
+* Metls the entire table, keying on subject/acitivity pairs, applying the mean function to each vector of values in each subject/activity pair.
+This is the clean dataset.
+* Write the clean dataset to disk.

 # CodeBook.md

 The code book describes the variables, the data, and any transformations or work performed to clean up the data